 d.
 Arbitrary Arrest or Detention

-The General Commissariat of the National Police, which is under the supervision of the MOI, manages all civilian police units.
-The police forces are divided into those who have the authority to make arrests, those without such authority, and judicial police, whose authority only extends to enforcing court warrants.
-The government permitted military police to arrest civilians if the officers meet the training and experience requirements to serve as judicial police, if civilians are on military property, or when authorized by local governments.
+The General Commissariat of the National Police, under Ministry of Interior supervision, manages all civilian police units.
+Police forces are divided into those with authority to make arrests, those without such authority, and judicial police, whose authority only extends to enforcing court warrants.
+The government permitted military police to arrest civilians if the officers met the training and experience requirements to serve as civilian police, if civilians were on military property, or when authorized by local governments.
 The military police, however, sometimes engaged in civilian law enforcement activities under the authority and direction of provincial or local governments, often in support of civilian police unable to exercise effective crowd control.

-Police officials killed citizens and committed other abuses with impunity, and in most cases the government took little or no action.
-There were reports that police, prosecutors, investigating judges, and presiding judges received bribes from owners of illegal businesses.
+There were reports police officials committed abuses with impunity, and in most cases the government took little or no action.
+Government officials and their family members were also frequently immune from prosecution.

 e.
 Denial of Fair Public Trial